DevExpress/devextreme-documentation/concepts/Common/Integration Guides/50 Use MUI components in your DevExtreme application/50 Use MUI components in your DevExtreme application.md

     }} text="Reset Form" onClick={handleReset}
     />

 This technique is useful if your MUI theme includes settings that DevExtreme themes cannot store --- for example, font-related settings.
 An easier way to style DevExtreme components nested within MUI components is to simply use DevExtreme themes.
-Open the [DevExtreme theme builder](https://devexpress.github.io/ThemeBuilder/), define the same color palette as the MUI theme, and reference the DevExtreme theme in your application.
+Open the [DevExtreme ThemeBuilder](https://devexpress.github.io/ThemeBuilder/), define the same color palette as the MUI theme, and reference the DevExtreme theme in your application.

 ## MUI components inside DevExtreme components